A Bright Future for the Church in America

 The Next Two Generations

-As we have seen, beginning in the late 1960s, the Church in America severely damaged over a period of two generations.
-Yet out of the tiny minority of faithful Catholics remaining, countertrends surfaced almost immediately in the 1970s, including the founding of alternative publishing houses (such as St. Ignatius Press); the birth of a handful of small, dynamic new Catholic colleges; the formation of new religious congregations; the reform of parts or offshoots of existing orders and congregations; and a movement that many now overlook, known as the Catholic Charismatic Renewal, which deeply and permanently influenced the spiritual lives of hundreds of thousands of faithful in the late 1970s and early 1980s.
+As we have seen, beginning in the 1970s, the Church in America was severely damaged over a period of three generations.
+Yet out of the tiny minority of faithful Catholics remaining, countertrends surfaced almost immediately in the 1970s, including the founding of alternative publishing houses (such as St. Ignatius Press); the birth of a handful of small, dynamic new Catholic colleges; the formation of new religious congregations; the reform of parts or offshoots of existing orders and congregations; the nascent sprouts of Latin Mass communities; and a movement that many now overlook, known as the Catholic Charismatic Renewal, which deeply and permanently influenced the spiritual lives of hundreds of thousands of the faithful in the late 1970s and early 1980s.
 Lay media apostolates such as Keep the Faith (audio tapes) and Catholics United for the Faith were founded to help the devout minority resist the avalanche of confusing or contradictory teachings being disseminated in parishes and educational institutions.

 The new Catechism's impact cannot be underestimated.
 For the first time in decades Catholic teaching was clear, detailed, annotated, and issued from an unimpeachable source.
 It became more problematic for liberal pastors and educators to frustrate initiatives by faithful Catholics by flatly denying what the Church actually teaches (an alarmingly common tactic).